Off-World-Live-Collaborative/VTuberStudio/README.md

 ![Scene Preview](./ReadMe/VTS.gif)

-Welcome to OWL VTuber Studio open repository!
+Welcome to the OWL VTuber Studio open repository!
 VTuber Studio features the vast capabilities of the Off World Live Live-Streaming Toolkit for VTubers, game streamers, and content creators.

-VTS provides streaming functionalities in-game and in-editor, providing an open-source project template for users to quickly customize and package their own VTuber Studio.
+VTS provides streaming and capture functionalities in-game and in-editor, providing an open-source project template for users to quickly customize and package their own VTuber Studio.

 ## VTuber Studio